INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 Buy now on Amazon: Authentic Japanese Maekake traditional waist apron

 No.1: Japanese Home Decor

 There are so many adorable and wholesome Japanese home decor shops to browse, I put them all together on a page for Japanese Style Home Decor.

 We’ve gathered all the top Japanese home design stores in Japan in one place, including all the best Zakka stores.

 (What’s Zakka?
 It’s anything and everything that you can use or buy to add a little quirky joy or cheerfulness to your home, life and appearance. )

-- Ideas for places to buy handmade Japanese goods for Japanese interior design at home
+- where to buy handmade Japanese goods for Japanese interior design at home

 Buying a Japanese bento box, or three, is a good idea.